sandeep-car/imap4/README.md

 # imap4
 Code to deal with IMAP4 messages.

-gmail_munge.py logs into your gmail account and does some things :-) I used Python 3.9.5.
+gmail_munge.py logs into your gmail account and handles bounced messages from a mailing list.
+I used Python 3.9.5.

 It takes two required arguments and one optional.
 The two required arguments are: \<buser\> and \<numdays\>

 \<buser\> is the username of whoever you want to search for in your mailbox.
-MAILER_DAEMON for example would search for bounced email messages.
+MAILER-DAEMON for example would search for bounced email messages.

 \<numdays\> is a parameter which describes the number of days you want the script to go back for.
 If \<numdays\> is 1, then it searches for all messages that match \<buser\> for the last 24 hours.
 If 2, then 48.